Roland Clement: Career

 Clement served as the executive director of the Audubon Society of Rhode Island from 1950 to 1958.
 During that time he also taught at Brown University as well as at the Rhode Island College of Education.
 He then joined the National Audubon Society, headquartered in New York City, where he would work from 1958 to 1977.
-During his time at the Audubon as membership secretary from 1958 to 1962, but quickly advanced to staff biologist form 1962 to 1967, and finally Vice President of the National Audubon Society from 1967 to 1977.
+During his time at the Audubon as membership secretary from 1958 to 1962, but quickly advanced to staff biologist from 1962 to 1967, and finally Vice President of the National Audubon Society from 1967 to 1977.
 He was known for his work in developing sanctuaries and protecting endangered species including whooping crane, peregrine falcons, bald eagle, and the California Condor.
 However, he may best be remembered for his work on banning DDT and publicly supporting and advocating the work of Rachel Carson.
 The publication of Silent Spring elicited strong responses, both positive and negative.
 He was a vocal advocate for Carson, debating with her detractors like Robert White-Stevens.
 On June 6, 1963, Clement testified with Carson before the Senate Committee on Commerce.
 They were submitting testimony regarding a bill, introduced by Senator Maurine Neuberger of Oregon, that would require states to be informed of federal spraying and to increase warnings of the hazardous effects of pesticides on wildlife.